Are Sales Targets Increasing or Decreasing Your Risk Tolerance?

 Of course, that doesn’t mean everything shuts down – it just means that the business needs to only work with customers who’ll deliver steady, reliable cash flow.
 And for that to happen, risk tolerance needs to decrease.
 There’s a time and place for taking bigger swings when it comes to the types of customers you work with (like we just talked about), but it’s probably not when you’re trying to keep things smooth.

 Automated credit decisioning can be an extremely helpful tool when risk tolerance decreases.
 When teams need to be extra careful when seeking out, approving and finalizing deals, wires can get crossed easily.
 Plus, working on deals that won’t be approved takes resources away during a period when no one can afford to waste time.
-With automated credit decisioning tools, teams can quickly determine whether a contact is worth pursuing.
-Look for a tool that allows easy modifications to your decision tree or credit scoring model.
-When risk tolerance decreases, you can start to make decisions in line with that new tolerance right away.
+With automated credit decisioning tools, teams can:

 Are potential customers the right move for your risk tolerance?